borntofrappe/borntofrappe/src/blog/svg-stack.md

 ></object>
 ```

-With this in mind you can update the string with the addition of a fragment.
+With this in mind you can update the string including a fragment.

 ```diff
 -data="stack.svg"